Call it what you want, but everyone needs to get rid of some leftovers sometimes, right?

 (C.O.R.N. is an acronym for “Clean Out the Refrigerator Night,” by the way.)

-As much as we enjoy just eating our leftovers straight up, sometimes three bean soup for three days in a row starts to get a bit old.
+As much as we enjoy just eating our leftovers straight up, sometimes three bean soup (Recipe available in The Everything Beans Book) for three days in a row starts to get a bit old.

 What’s in There?